Vyral/scott-trembley-recruiting/join-our-team.md

 <p><strong>My name is Scott Trembley, and today I’m going to tell you why joining our team is your best bet at success in this industry.</strong> I’ve been in real estate for more than 20 years, have helped over 4,000 families achieve their real estate goals, and have trained more than 100 agents in the past 10 years.
 All that said, I know what it takes to succeed in real estate.</p>

-<p>In the short time since I founded Keller Williams Keller Williams The Trembley Group three years ago, we have been recognized as the fastest-growing team in our market.
+<p>In the short time since I founded Keller Williams The Trembley Group three years ago, we have been recognized as the fastest-growing team in our market.
 Whether you’re working in sales in another industry and are thinking of making a change, or you’re already an agent but crave more direction, we can help put you on the path to a better career and a better life.</p>

-<p>According to the Coastal Carolina Association of Realtors, Keller Williams Keller Williams The Trembley Group is the place to go if you want to learn the business and learn it fast. <strong>Here are just a few of the resources we offer to our agents:</strong>
+<p>According to the Coastal Carolina Association of Realtors, Keller Williams The Trembley Group is the place to go if you want to learn the business and learn it fast. <strong>Here are just a few of the resources we offer to our agents:</strong>
 <ul class="indent">
 <li>High-level coaching</li>
 <li>Mentorship program for brand new agents </li>